zj27/fibwebservice/doc/func_spec.md

   Flask is chosen for this project, because comparing to Django, Flask is a mircro framework which is more flexiable and suitable for such small web service product.

 ### REST GET Request Handling
+* The GET request url should follow the pattern as "<host:80>/fib/<num>"
+	* The number should be a postive integer between 0 and 10000.
+	* The upper of the scope is set as 10000, because if the number is too big, the calculation and data transmission will become very slow.
+And the program have the risk of crash because of memory issue.
+* If the request url is invalid, the service will response 400 or 404 with proper error message.
+	* If the url direct to a different location, 404 error will be returned
+	* If the url is followed by a negative number, floating number or string, 404 error will be returned.
+	* If the url is followed by integer out of the supported range, 400 error will be returned with error message.
 * For the response of Fibonacci numbers, the program provides two kinds of format: json and xml.
-* If the request provides invalid number or no number, the program will response 400 or 404 with proper error message.
-* The length of fibonacci number list should be between 0 and 10000.
-If the length is too long, the value may overflow.
 * Http messages will be recorded into log file.

+### Caching
+* The service provides a simple cache which is only enabled when running by buildin server.
+	* The cache will store the longest fibonacci number list which has been requested so far.
+	* If the new incoming request needs a shorter list, the service could directly return part of the list from the cache without duplicated calculation.
+	* Considering this service only returns fibonacci numbers, the cache will be not expired.
+* For production, the simple cache is not suffcient, so it will be disabled when deployed in a http server.
+Please refer to the server for caching.

 ### Fibonacci Number Generation
 * To better leverage the advantage of python, the fibonacci number will directly generated on a list.
 * If the specified number is 0, it generates a empty list.
 If the number is 1, it returns [0].
 If the number is bigger than 1, then it will calculate and extend the list based on [0, 1]
+* If a previous existing list is get from the cache, the generation function will do the calculation based on the existing list to avoid unnecessary overhead.

 ### User Customization
 * As this project is targeted to put into production, the program provides configuration files for users to configure their host, port and preferred output format.